wasim919/basicVueApp/readme.md

 ## Running the app

-> Clone the project and run index.html in your broweser.
+> Clone the project and run index.html in your browser.